Collections Watch Portable Channel Videos

 The Portable Channel tape collection consists of 910 videotapes in various formats; the majority of the material is ½ inch open reel with some ¾ inch and a few examples of 1 inch and quad.
 About half of the videotapes in the collection were produced for HOMEMADE TV that ran from 1972 to 1975 on WXXI-TV in Rochester, NY.

 In May, 2020, VSW received a Recordings at Risk grant from Council on Library and Information Resources (CLIR) to digitize 200 of the earliest Portable Channel tapes.
 The grant program is made possible by funding from The Andrew W. Mellon Foundation.
-Check this page for more updates!
+Videos from the CLIR project can be seen on the VSW Vimeo page as they become available.

 All programs are © Portable Channel / Visual Studies Workshop.
 For more information please contact email@example.com